San Francisco Emergency Dentist

 - Food lodged in the wrong place in the mouth or between teeth

-People in San Francisco have active lifestyles, so needing an emergency dentist at some point is more likely to happen than not.
+People in San Francisco and Embarcadero have active lifestyles, so needing an emergency dentist at some point is more likely to happen than not.
 Any time these issues are experienced, it’s important to contact an emergency dentist as soon as possible to prevent further issues from occurring.
 A quick and immediate phone call could help you maintain your healthy teeth and lifestyle.

 When Dr. Skoulas is your dentist, you can live an active lifestyle free of worry since she will always be there when you need her the most.
 Read more.